Dewalt-arch/pimpmyadlab/readme.md

    Run 1 - Sets the name of the computer to Spiderman, reboots Run 2 - Set the ip address of the domain controller for workstation dns, join domain Marvel.local, reboots

- # Menu Option X  Exists the menu
+ # Menu Option X  Exits the menu